antrea-io/antrea/docs/design/ovs-pipeline.md

 Flow 1 matches packets returned from TrafficControl return ports and forwards them to table [Output], where the packets are output to the port to which they are destined.
-To identify such packets, `OutputToOFPortRegMark`, indicating that the packets should be output to an OVS port, and `FromTCReturnRegMark` loaded in table [Classifier], indicating that the packets are from a TrafficControl return port, are utilized.
+To identify such packets, `OutputToOFPortRegMark`, indicating that the packets should be output to an OVS port, and `FromTCReturnRegMark` loaded in table [Classifier], indicating that the packets are from a TrafficControl return port, are used.

-Flow 2 is installed for the sample TrafficControl `redirect-web-to-local`, which marks the packets destined for the Pods labeled by `app: web` with `TrafficControlRedirectRegMark`, indicating the packets should be redirected to a TrafficControl target port whose number is loaded to `TrafficControlTargetOFPortField`.
+Flows 2-3 are installed for the sample [TrafficControl redirect-web-to-local] to mark the packets associated with the Pods labeled by `app: web` using `TrafficControlRedirectRegMark`.
+Flow 2 handles the ingress direction, while flow 3 handles the egress direction.
+In table [Output], these packets will be redirected to a TrafficControl target port specified in `TrafficControlTargetOFPortField`, of which value is loaded in these 2 flows.

-Flow 3 is also installed for the sample TrafficControl `redirect-web-to-local`.
-Similar to flow 2, `TrafficControlRedirectRegMark` is loaded and the TrafficControl target port whose number is loaded to `TrafficControlTargetOFPortField`.

-Flow 4 is installed for the sample TrafficControl `mirror-db-to-local`, which marks the packets destined for the Pods labeled by `app: db` with `TrafficControlMirrorRegMark`, indicating the packets should be mirrored to a TrafficControl target port whose number is loaded to `TrafficControlTargetOFPortField`.
+Flows 4-5 are installed for the sample [TrafficControl mirror-db-to-local] to mark the packets associated with the Pods labeled by `app: db` using `TrafficControlMirrorRegMark`.
+Similar to flows 2-3, flows 4-5 also handles the two directions.

-Flow 5 is also installed for the sample TrafficControl `redirect-web-to-local`.
-Similar to flow 2, `TrafficControlRedirectRegMark` is loaded and the TrafficControl target port whose number is loaded to `TrafficControlTargetOFPortField`.
+In table [Output], these packets will be mirrored (duplicated) to a TrafficControl target port specified in `TrafficControlTargetOFPortField`, of which value is loaded in these 2 flows.

 Flow 6 is the table-miss flow.